 Initial Attempt

 My first attempt was to plug and play, a 1-to-1 replacement.
-This did not work as the controller would not accept the Access Points and one of two things would happen:
+This did not work as the controller would not accept the Access Points and one of two issues would happen:

 - The Access Point would say “Disconnected”